-If you want to hear just how good Monk’s great big rich piano sounds, look no further.
+If you want to hear just how good Monk’s big, rich piano can sound, look no further.

 Rudy Van Gelder, eat your heart out.
 This is the piano sound Rudy never quite managed.
 Some say it’s the crappy workhorse piano he had set up in his studio.
 Others say it was just poorly miked.
 Rather than speculating on something we know little about (good pianos and the miking) let’s just say that Columbia had the piano, the room and the mics to do it right as you can easily hear on this very record.